kleini/bricklink/README.md

 ### Part out a set
 Part out a set can be very helpful with very new sets.
 Sometimes the inventory of these sets did not make their way yet into the BrickStore database.
-If you want to part out such a set or if you want to use the BrickLink inventory of a set instead of the BrickStore ones, you can use the following command to create a part out of a set:
+If you want to part out such a set or if you want to use the BrickLink inventory of a set instead of the BrickStore ones, you can use the following command to create a part out of a set.
+The arguments are the set number "71006-1" in this example and the multiplier how much sets you want to part out.

     cd bricklink
     mvn exec:java -Dexec.mainClass="org.kleini.bricklink.PartOut" -DconfigurationFile=src/main/resources/bricklink.properties -Dexec.args="71006-1 10"